GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 The data and class definition in SpecIF is a cascading data structure: At first a data type is defined out of a set of primitive data types.
 The list below shows the available primitive data types based on the data types defined in XML-schemas (XSD):

-* *xs:string* - a formatted or unformatted text string
+* *xs:string* - a formatted or unformatted text string,
-* *xs:boolean* - a boolean value
+* *xs:boolean* - a boolean value,
-* *xs:integer* - a number value
+* *xs:integer* - a number value,
-* *xs:double* - a floating point number
+* *xs:double* - a floating point number,
-* *xs:dateTime* - a date value
+* *xs:dateTime* - a date value,
-* *xs:anyURL* - a uniform resource locator (URL)
+* *xs:anyURL* - a uniform resource locator (URL),
-* *xs:duration* - a duration value
+* *xs:duration* - a duration value.

 Based on these primitive data types, a SpecIF user can define *DataType* elements.
 These data types can be used as base for *PropertyClass*-definitions.
 The property class definitions can then be used to define *ResourceClass*- and *StatementClass*-definitions.
-Using this approach all kind of data representation can be defined in SpecIF.
+Using this approach all kinds of data representation can be defined in SpecIF.

-The resources, statement, properties and hierarchies do instantiate the class definitions.
+The resources, statement, properties and hierarchies instantiate the class definitions.
 A SpecIF-tool can automatically generate a property editor for a resource or statement element, because all necessary information is available in the class and data type definition elements.

 A reference to another SpecIF element is always expressed using the *Key* -helper-element.
-It contains the *id* and the *revision*-ID of the element to reference.
+It contains the *ID* and the *revision*-ID of the referenced element.
 If no *revision* is given, the element with the newest ``changedAt`` date shall be used.

 ## Definition elements

 ### Data types

 SpecIF data types define the data types used in a property to store a PLM data value.
 All data types are defined out of the primitive data types listed above.
-All data types excepting the enumerations are defined in a very similar way.
+All data types, except enumerations, are defined in a very similar way.

 The JOSN-snippet below shows some data type definitions for non-enumeration types: